 Note: This article was heavily edited on 02/22/16 to cover six years worth of development and changes in the product.

 Ableton Live StandardPCWorld RatingMSRP $449.00Learn moreon Ableton

-Though it takes some getting used to, Ableton Live's clever workflow and integrated audio time, pitch, and tempo manipulation makes it a powerful recording and editing tool.
+Ableton Live's clever interface and integrated audio time, pitch, and tempo manipulation make it a powerful creative, recording and editing tool.
+The scalable interface, though perhaps a little long in the tooth appearance-wide, remains refreshingly simple and straightforward.
 The suite version comes with thousands of samples, and a plethora of virtual instruments and FX.
 But the heart of the program is its flexible clip launcher which allows DJs and electronic dance mavens to queue up and play material as they see fit.
+They don't call it Live for nothing.
 A demo is available and if you don't see a feature you're used to, read the docs or visit a forum.
 Odds are there's a better, quicker way to do what you want in Ableton.

 - Great workflow and ease of use once you're up to speed

 - Integrated tempo, pitch, and timing manipulation for audio